onigiriman7/artha-shastra/readme.md

 ## 📜 What is the Arthashastra?

 The *Arthashastra*, attributed to Kautilya (also known as Chanakya), is a 3rd-century BCE Sanskrit masterpiece that offers a comprehensive guide to governance, economics, law, diplomacy, and military strategy.
-Often compared to Machiavelli’s *The Prince*, it provides practical and ethical insights into building and sustaining a prosperous state.
+It provides practical and ethical insights into building and sustaining a prosperous state.
 Its rich vocabulary, intricate grammar, and timeless principles make it an ideal foundation for AI-driven exploration and a treasure trove for studying Bharatiya governance.

 ## 🚀 Features & Applications (Just an example of what's being planned)